 Finding the right career fit can be quite the journey.
 Not every path will be the same and not every job will be the perfect fit.
 But taking what you like and what you dislike about a role can be useful in finding that perfect job later.
 By trying out new jobs or internships, you may learn more about yourself and the job preferences you have.

 Find out what you don't like

 Using your own lived insight can aid you down the line when it comes to applying for other jobs.
-Down the line, when applying for other jobs, Sydney can take that knowledge about what she doesn’t like and filter for things she’s passionate about instead.
+When applying for other jobs, Sydney can take that knowledge about what she doesn't like and filter for things she's passionate about instead.

 Understand what you do like

-Similarly, before using Handshake, Hannah Moskowitz wasn’t sure what field she wanted to go into.
-As a journalism major, she knew that she would want to work in media, but wasn’t sure which role.
-It wasn’t until an internship in PR and content creation did she realize that a different career might fit her better.
+Similarly, before using Handshake, Hannah Moskowitz wasn't sure what field she wanted to go into.
+As a journalism major, she knew that she wanted to work in media, but wasn't sure which role was right for her.
+It wasn't until an internship in PR and content creation did she realize that a different career might fit her better.

 Equipped with that information and experience, Hannah went on to filter for jobs on Handshake that actually fit her career goals.